illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ## Deliverables

-* All sections live presentation and critiques are due 10:00am March 25th
+* All sections presentation and critiques are due Monday March 31st at 10:00am.

 ### Individual Deliverables